EyobGob/ETS0587-14/Python/List_Methods/README.md

 The reverse() method is a built-in list method in Python that modifies the list in-place by reversing the order of its elements.
 It does not return a new list; instead, it directly alters the original list.
 The reverse() method iterates through the list and swaps elements from the beginning and end, moving inwards until the middle of the list is reached.

-# copy()
-The copy() method is a built-in list method in Python that allows you to create a shallow copy of an existing list.
-This means that a new list object is created, but the elements within the new list are references to the same objects that are in the original list.